The six phases of financial independence

 Oddly enough, you might not even be debt-free when you reach your FI Freedom Day.
 This is because you could readily pay off any liabilities (e.g., rental properties) without any long-term financial consequences.

-When it comes to money management I’m convinced if you follow my six phases of financial independence, whatever you call your FI journey, I suspect you’ll find what you’re looking for at whatever pace you wish.
+When it comes to money management I’m convinced if you work through my six phases of financial independence, whatever you call your FI journey, I suspect you’ll find what you’re looking for at whatever pace you wish.